MohamedKhedr700/core-auth/README.md

     ];

     /**
-     * Check if an account is active to log in and authenticated.
+     * Check if an account is active to authenticated.
-     * Throw login exceptions if failed to log in.
+     * Throw Authentication exception if failed to authenticate.
      */
     public function isAuthenticated(): void
     {
         if ($this->isBanned()) {
-            throw new LoginException(__('User is banned.'));
+            throw new AuthenticationException(__('Account is banned.'));
         }
     }